LATEST SURGERY UPDATE

 If you need non-urgent medical attention please call our reception team on 01438 311130.

-All GP appointments will be arranged as a telephone consultation, if the GP feels they need to see you face to face after this call, they will arrange for you to come down to the Bedwell Medical Centre* and you will be let in the door by the reception team.
+All GP appointments will be arranged as a telephone consultation, if the GP feels they need to see you face to face after this call, they will arrange for you to come down to the Bedwell Medical Centre.
+Please arrive on time for your appointment and not early as you will be required to wait outside.
+A receptionist will check you in and then the clinician you are seeing will come to retrieve you when it’s time for your appointment.

 Please be aware the online booking system and the 24 hour booking service are currently disabled.